phetsims/phet-info/doc/typescript-quick-start.md

 much value it can provide.
 5. phettest and CT provide TypeScript support, but do not yet have a good user experience for showing TypeErrors etc.
 And it is not well-vetted.
+6. Please make sure you are using the commit hooks.
+That will help us prevent from committing type errors.